Table Of Contents

-Cervical cap (popularly branded FemCap), is a small cup shaped object made from silicone.
-It is inserted deep into the vagina and rests against the cervix to prevent pregnancy.
-They are a safe and effective means of birth control.
+A cervical cap (popularly known by the brand name FemCap), is a small cup shaped object made from silicone.
+It is inserted deep into the vagina, before sex, and rests against the cervix to prevent pregnancy.
+They are a safe and effective birth control option.

 How do they Prevent Pregnancy?

 The FemCap rests against the cervix, forming a barrier which blocks sperm from getting through.
 Without sperm fertalizing an egg, it is impossible to become pregnant.

 The cap should be used in conjunction with spermicide.
 This helps to immobilize sperm and further prevent it from travelling through the cervix.
 Risk of pregnancy is much lower when using the cap and spermicide together.

 There are many benefits to using the cap, including:

 - No prescription required (unlike the patch)